 On 12 June 2019 the Government laid the draft Climate Change Act 2008 (2050 Target Amendment) Order 2019 to amend the Climate Change Act 2008 by introducing a target for at least a 100% reduction of greenhouse gas emissions (compared to 1990 levels) in the UK by 2050.
-This is otherwise known as a net zero target.
-The draft instrument was subject to the affirmative procedure and was debated and approved by the House of Commons on 24 June 2019; and by the House of Lords on 26 June 2019.
+This is otherwise known as a net zero target because some emissions can remain if they are offset by removal from the atmosphere and/or by trading in carbon units.
 The Order came into force on 27 June 2019.

 This legislation broadly puts into effect a May 2019 recommendation from the Committee on Climate Change (the independent statutory body set up to monitor and advise on progress towards the UK’s emission targets).
 However, it diverges from the recommendation that the target be achieved by domestic action only by retaining the ability to use international carbon credits.
-The new target was announced by the Prime Minister in a Downing Street Press release and was widely welcomed by the Committee on Climate Change and other stakeholders including industry and environmental groups.
+The new target was announced by then Prime Minister Theresa May in a Downing Street Press release in June 2019 and was widely welcomed by the Committee on Climate Change and other stakeholders including industry and environmental groups.

 If met, this target would effectively mean that the UK will end its contribution to global emissions by 2050.
 Before this amendment, the UK had a long-term emissions reduction target of reducing greenhouse gas emissions by 80% by 2050, compared to 1990 levels, set by the Climate Change Act 2008.